niko4299/LimitOrderBook/README.md

-# UnlimitedOrderBook
+# LimitOrderBook

-Welcome to UnlimitedOrderBook, a C++ project created based on my findings and personal vision for the implementation of a stock exchange, with a primary focus on OrderBook functionality.
+Welcome to LimitOrderBook, a C++ project created based on my findings and personal vision for the implementation of exchange, with a primary focus on OrderBook functionality.
 This project serves as a platform for my exploration into various concepts, learning C++, and gaining insights into the workings of financial exchanges.

 ## Currently Supported